Is the coronavirus considered an act of God?

 - General liability insurance may help pay for lawsuit costs and damages if your business is accused of exposing customers, clients, or employees to the coronavirus.

 Coronavirus and insurance coverage varies by carrier.
-But communicable diseases like COVID-19 are generally excluded from coverage and rarely considered an act of God.
+Aside from some workers' comp claims, communicable diseases like COVID-19 are generally excluded from coverage and rarely considered an act of God.

 That doesn’t mean you can’t take steps to protect your business from financial losses.